 Whether you want to protein-boost homemade chicken soup or you’re after vegan or vegetarian alternatives to up your protein intake, here are some quick and simple additions to make it easy for you.

 Meat is a great source of protein.
 Poach whole chicken legs for a flavour-packed broth, throw in meatballs or shred in leftover meat from a Sunday roast.
-Try this Chicken pho noodle soup or Hot & sour chicken soup, or if you’re short on chicken, use leftover gammon, lamb or beef instead.
+Try this Vietnamese Chicken Noodle Soup or Chicken & Corn Chowder, or if you’re short on chicken, use leftover gammon, lamb or beef instead.

 Remember that for a healthy diet, it’s good to choose from a whole range of proteins.
 Here are some to choose from...